-- (III) Not applicable.

-- (IV) Not applicable.

-- (V) When application is received it generally takes 2-5 days.

-- (VI) Not applicable.

-- (VII) Yes, if the single administrative organ is the Plant Protection Division.
-For example, insects and disease cultures must be directed to the Diagnostic Services Section of Plant Protection Division for assessment.
-No, the importer does not have to approach more than one administrative organ.
+- VII.
+Yes.
+The single administrative organ is the Plant Protection Division.
+The importer does not have to approach more than one administrative organ to obtain a plant protection import permit.

-- (VIII) Not applicable.
+- VIII.
+Not applicable.

-- (IX) Not applicable.
+- IX.
+Not applicable.

-- (X) Not applicable.
+- X. Not applicable.

-- (XI) No.
+- XI.
+No.

-- 7. (a) No set deadline.
-Permit office prefers to have four weeks notice.
-Yet, in emergency situations a telex will be accepted as an application and the permit will be issued as soon as possible.
+- 7. (a) A permit must be issued prior to importation.
+Permit office prefers to have four weeks' notice.
+Yet, in emergency situations, a facsimile may be accepted as an application and the permit may be issued as soon as possible.

 - (b) No. An application must be made in writing and processed through the proper channels.

 - (c) No.

 - (d) Yes.
-(See 6(VIII))

-- 8. Generally none.
-Yes, by letter.
-The importer may appeal to the Minister.
+- 8. The plant protection import permit may be refused on grounds that the material intended for import poses, or could pose, a threat of introducing into Canada a plant pest of economic importance.
+The importer is advised of the reasons for any refusal; these are based on biological factors.